grethasaur/Iris-Streamlit/README.md

 - **Streamlit:** Used for creating the web interface and handling user input.
 - **Pandas:** For handling data and input processing.
-- **Scikit-learn:** Utilized for the pre-trained machine learning model.
+- **NumPy:** Essential for efficient numerical computations and array handling.
-- **Pickle:** Used to serialize the trained model for deployment.
+- **Scikit-learn:** Used for the pre-trained machine learning model.

 ## License